MicrosoftDocs/memdocs/memdocs/intune/fundamentals/intune-planning-guide.md

     - [Migration to Microsoft 365 Enterprise](https://docs.microsoft.com/microsoft-365/enterprise/migration-microsoft-365-enterprise-workload)
     - [Upgrade to Microsoft 365 Business](https://docs.microsoft.com/microsoft-365/business/migrate-to-microsoft-365-business)

-- If you have multiple device management solutions, consolidate to a single mobile device management solution.
+- If you have multiple device management solutions, switch to a single mobile device management solution.
 We recommend using Intune to help protect organization data in apps and on devices.

 ## Task 5: Create a rollout plan

 The next task is to plan how and when your users and devices receive your policies.
 In the phase, also consider:

 - Define your goals and success metrics.
 Use these data points to create other rollout phases.
 Make sure goals are SMART (Specific, Measurable, Attainable, Realistic, and Timely).
 Plan to measure against your goals at each phase so your rollout project stays on track.
 - Have clearly-defined goals and objectives.
-Include these in all awareness and training activities so users understand why your organization chose Intune.
+Include these objectives in all awareness and training activities so users understand why your organization chose Intune.

 **Task**: Create a plan to roll out your policies, and choose how users enroll their devices in Intune.
 Some considerations: